Sunbird-Ed/sunbird-perf-tests/README.md

 | Login Scenerio | All 4 APIs       | 160          | 30                         | 100        | 474.6          | 315      | 1159     | 3082     |
 | Login Scenerio | All 4 APIs       | 160          | 30                         | 500        | 451.6          | 324      | 411      | 2413.83  |

-**Below are the APIs invoked: **
+**Below are the APIs invoked:**
 - /resources/
 - /auth/realms/sunbird/protocol/openid-connect/auth
 - /auth/realms/sunbird/login-actions/authenticate
 - /resources

-Takeaway -
+**Takeaway**

-100 users can login every second with the above infrastructure post optimizations
+100+ users can signup / login every second with the above infrastructure post optimizations.

-##### Optimizations / Infra Changes:
+#### Optimizations / Infra changes done to achive this result
--    Keycloak node increased from 2 vcpus, 8GB to 4 vcpus, 8GB
+* Keycloak node increased from 2 vcpus, 8GB to 4 vcpus, 8GB
--    Keycloak Heap size increased from default 512MB to 6GB
+* Keycloak Heap size increased from default 512MB to 6GB
--    Elasticsearch node increased from 2 vcpus, 14GB to 8 vcpus, 32GB
+* Elasticsearch node increased from 2 vcpus, 14GB to 8 vcpus, 32GB
--    Increased Elasticsearch heap size from 2GB to 16GB
+* Increased Elasticsearch heap size from 2GB to 16GB
--    Updated Cassandra write time out from default 2 seconds to 5 seconds
+* Updated Cassandra write time out from default 2 seconds to 5 seconds
--    Updated Cassandra heap size to 4GB
+* Updated Cassandra heap size to 4GB
--    Updated learner service env value to use 3 Elasticsearch IP instead of 1
+* Updated learner service env value to use 3 Elasticsearch IP instead of 1
--    Created new API endpoint for user signup - api/user/v1/signup
+* Created a new optimised API endpoint for user signup - *api/user/v1/signup*
--    Created new API endpoint for checking if user exists using email id – api/user/v1/exists/email
+* Created a new optimized API endpoint for checking if user exists using email id – *api/user/v1/exists/email*
--    Created the following new indexes in Keycloak database
+* Created the following new indexes in Keycloak database:
-   *    Index on column "type" on table fed_user_credential
+  - Index on column "type" on table fed_user_credential
-   *   Index on column "user_id" on table fed_user_credential
+  - Index on column "user_id" on table fed_user_credential
-   *   Index on column "user_id" on table FED_USER_ATTRIBUTE
+  - Index on column "user_id" on table FED_USER_ATTRIBUTE
-   *   Index on column "realm_id" on table FED_USER_ATTRIBUTE
+  - Index on column "realm_id" on table FED_USER_ATTRIBUTE

-### 3. SignUp API being invoked with 2 keycloak nodes:
+### 3. SignUp API invoked with 2 keycloak nodes:
-   * These were captured after optimizations were applied to the individual APIs.
+* These were captured after optimizations were applied to the individual APIs
 * Each API is tested with 20,000 hashing
-   * Each API was invoked directly on domain url
+* Each API was invoked directly using domain
-   * Each API test was run for at least 15 mins
 * Infrastructure used in this run:
   - 3 Cassandra Nodes (4 vcpus, 16 GiB memory)
   - 3 Application Elasticsearch Nodes (8 vcpus, 32 GiB memory)
   - 2 Keyclaok Nodes (4 vcpus, 8 GiB memory)
   - Postgres - 4 vCPU
   - 8 Learner Service Replicas
   - 12 Proxy Replicas
   - 6 Kong Replicas
   - 8 Player Service Replicas

 | API         | URL used  in Test  | Thread Count | Ramp-up Period(in Seconds) | Loop Count | Throughput/sec | Avg (ms) | 95th pct | 99th pct |
 |-------------|--------------------|--------------|----------------------------|------------|----------------|----------|----------|----------|